rauffatali/prog-exam/README.md

 HELP:
   help               Show command list

+DEBUGGING (Optional):
+  debug q1           Show detailed errors and output comparison
+                     (Use if you need to see why tests fail)

 ═══════════════════════════════════════════════════
 WORKFLOW:
 1. Type 'q1' to see your first task
 2. Edit the file 'q1.py' in any text editor
 3. Type 'test q1' to check your solution
+4. If tests fail, type 'debug q1' to see details
-4. Type 'submit q1' to save your work
+5. Type 'submit q1' to save your work
-5. Repeat for q2 and q3
+6. Repeat for q2 and q3
-6. Type 'finish' when done ═══════════════════════════════════════════════════
+7. Type 'finish' when done ═══════════════════════════════════════════════════

 IMPORTANT:
 - You can submit multiple times (latest counts)
 - Use any text editor (VS Code, Notepad, etc.)
 - Do NOT close the terminal window
+- Use 'debug' command to see detailed test errors
 - Raise your hand if you need help ═══════════════════════════════════════════════════
 ```